lee-zhg/create-k8s-cluster/README.md

 ![Create Kube Cluster](docs/images/create-kube-cluster.gif)

-The cluster will take about 15 mintues to provision, and we're not going to use it.
-After selecting create you will see information for getting started with Kubernetes and a status of _Requested_, this will move to _Deploying_ and eventually _Deployed_.
+The cluster will take about 15 mintues to provision but we're not going to use it right away.

+After selecting create you will see information for getting started with Kubernetes and a status of _Requested_, this will move to _Deploying_ and eventually _Normal_.

 ![Kube Cluster Createion Status](docs/images/kube-cluster-status.png)